Berber Spring: Berber cultural organizations

 During the 1960s and the 1970s, several Berber cultural organizations emerged in Paris, for they could not be established in Algeria.
 At that time, there were many exchanges between Algeria and France, and despite being based in Paris, these organizations also targeted Kabylia's inhabitants.
 The Berber, and more specifically the Kabyle, identity was already a political cause.
 For example, Mouloud Mammeri had created the Académie Berbère d’Echanges et de Recherches Culturelles (ABERC) with other intellectuals, that emphasized the similarities between the minorities in Algeria.

-The events
+Events

 The Berber Spring is traditionally dated as beginning on 10 March 1980, with the banning of a conference due to be held by the Kabyle intellectual Mouloud Mammeri at Hasnaoua University in Tizi-Ouzou.
 This event sparked demonstrations and strikes at schools, universities and businesses that would rock the Kabyle region for more than two months.
 This period is known as the "Berber spring" or Tafsut Imaziɣen.
 This event was the first great popular movement to challenge the authorities, the FLN and the single-party system since Algeria's independence.
 A critical point was the coordinated arrest of hundreds of Berber activists, students and doctors on 20 April, sparking a general strike.